ecmwf/ecmwf-api-client/README.md

 # Example

-You can test this small python script to retrieve TIGGE data:
+You can test this small python script to retrieve TIGGE (https://apps.ecmwf.int/datasets/data/tigge) data.
+Note that access to TIGGE data requires registered access, and is subject to accepting a licence at https://apps.ecmwf.int/datasets/data/tigge/licence/.
 ```
 #!/usr/bin/env python
 from ecmwfapi import ECMWFDataServer